Skip to content

 Apply Now

-Qualifications of candidate
+Qualifications of Candidate:

-Fellows in the 2nd or 3rd year of training or early-stage faculty members who are PES members in good standing are eligible to apply for the EDI Award.
+Fellows in the 2nd or 3rd year of training or early-stage faculty members who are PES members in good standing are eligible to apply for the Addressing Health Disparities Research Grant.
 US citizenship or green card status is NOT required.
 Those with career plans in North America are favored.
-PES is committed to a culture of equity, diversity, and inclusion, and aims for a distribution of awardees that reflects and celebrates the diversity of people and cultures of our membership.
+Preference may also be given to those without other substantial sources of research funding.
+PES is committed to a culture of equity, diversity, and inclusion, and encourages applicants who reflect and celebrate the diversity

 General Instructions for Application

-• The Candidate’s Career Development Plan (up to 1 page) should include a description of the skills and competencies that are to be achieved, the development/training/mentored activities through which the competencies will be achieved, and a timeline for execution of these competencies.
-This plan should be designed to move the candidate from the mentored phase to the independent phase of their research career over about 5 years
+• The Candidate’s Career Development Plan (up to 1 page) should include a description of the skills and competencies that are to be achieved, the development/training/mentored activities

 The application should be in Arial 11 font with at least 0.5 inch margins.

-An application not compliant with these guidelines or received after the due date will be returned to the applicant and not reviewed.
+An application not compliant with these guidelines or received after the due date will be returned

 General Scoring of Applications